 This functionality is minimally adequate but the following enhancements are desirable.

-An arbitrary, user defined depth table without the need for re-compilation or memory flashing.
+An arbitrary, user defined depth table for sensor sampling or change in other mission states without the need for re-compilation or memory flashing.

-Defining the depth table individually for each instrument.
+Defining the sample depth table individually for each instrument.

 The ability to turn on/off individual instruments as a function of depth